 The KPMG Champions Juvenile Stakes – Group 2 is run over 1 mile, is a restricted race for two year olds and is worth €150,000.
 The KPMG Champions Juvenile Stakes has been upgraded from 2017 to Group 2 status due to its excellent history of producing top class racehorses.
 Previous winners include Epsom and Irish Derby winner Australia, Criterium International winner Johannes Vermeer and although a runner up Free Eagle who went on to win The Prince of Wales’ Stakes at Royal Ascot .
 The winner of this Champion Juvenile is eligible for a place in the Breeder’s Cup Juvenile races due to its “Win and you’re in” status.
 The beautifully bred Nelson who is by superstar Frankel out of the Irish Oaks winner Moonstone led home an Aidan O’Brien 1-2-3 in the race last year.

-The Ballylinch Stud Irish EBF Ingabelle Stakes (Listed) is run over 7 furlongs and is restricted to 2 year old fillies that have not won a Listed race and is worth €100,000.
-The Ballylinch Stud Irish EBF Ingabelle Stakes has been upgrade to Listed status from 2017 and is our first race on the card of Irish Champions weekend.
+The Ballylinch Stud Irish EBF Ingabelle Stakes (Listed) is run over 7 furlongs, is restricted to 2 year old fillies that have not won a Listed race and is worth €100,000.
+The Ballylinch Stud Irish EBF Ingabelle Stakes was upgraded to Listed status in 2017 and is the first race on the card of Irish Champions weekend.
 This race produces star fillies of the future and always attracts the leading yards in an attempt to win this prestigious race.
 Anamba owned by Godolphin won the race in 2015 and went on to win black type, Rain Goddess (2016) was placed at Group 1 level and won a Group 3, while Lightening Quick (2017) has won the Athasi Stakes Group 3.
 In 2018 Sparkle'n'joy put up a determined display to land the Listed honours in the Ballylinch Stud Irish EBF Ingabelle Stakes.
 The Jessica Harrington-trained filly would not give into the well-backed 5-2 favourite Foxtrot Liv, who put in a persistent challenge in the final furlong.
 There was little to choose between the pair at the line but Sparkle'n'joy prevailed by a head under a strong ride from Shane Foley.
 "That's brilliant and there is some noise in this place" said Jessica Harrington after the race.

 Ticket Hotline: (01) 289 0500